jeffgillan/pdal_filters.csf/README.md

 The entrypoint is where the container starts.
 I want it to start with the shell script.

 ### Build the docker image
+You are telling it to build an image with the name 'jeffgillan/pdal_copc' with the tag '0.1'.
+You are building from the Dockerfile in the current working directory '.'

 `docker build -t jeffgillan/pdal_copc:0.1 .`

-### Run the container.
+### Run the container
 You are mounting a volume (-v) to the container which has the point cloud data.
 It is mounting the present working directory to the /app container directory.
 '590' is the ID number of the docker image.

 `docker run -v $(pwd):/app 590`